-Prohibited Business Type Description Investment on futures A legal agreement to buy or sell something at a predetermined price at a specified time in the future, between parties not known to each other.
-Leasing merchants A business that conveys land, property, or other real estate to another for a specified time in return for regular periodic payment.
+Prohibited Business Type Description Illicit cannabis Sellers of cannabis (also known as marijuana) that is or was sold, produced or distributed by a person prohibited from doing so under the Cannabis Act or other Applicable Law or that was imported into Canada by a person prohibited from doing so under the Cannabis Act or other Applicable Law, whether sold produced or distributed for recreational or medicinal purposes or otherwise.
+Investment on futures A legal agreement to buy or sell something at a predetermined price at a specified time in the future, between parties not known to each other.
+Examples include, but are not limited to, gold, silver, platinum, and palladium bullion and/or bars, precious metals, securities (stocks, bonds, commodities, and mutual funds), timber, and wine futures.
 Licensed insolvency practitioners A professional intermediary in insolvency procedures.
 Mortgage payments A payment which includes principal and interest paid by borrower to lender of a home loan.
 Multi-level marketing/pyramid selling A sales system that uses one or more of the following practices: participants pay money for the right to receive compensation for recruiting new participants. a participant is required to buy a specific quantity of products, other than at cost price for the purpose of advertising, before the participant is allowed to join the plan or advance within the plan. participants are knowingly sold commercially unreasonable quantities of the product or products (this practice is called inventory loading). participants are not allowed to return products on reasonable commercial terms.
 Online adult entertainment A business that primarily sells digital content via Internet Electronic Delivery.
 Payday lending A company that lends customers money at high interest rates on the agreement that the loan will be repaid when the borrower receives their next pay-check.
 Pharmacies (card not present) Online pharmacies selling prescription drugs / products.
 Online sale of prescription drugs to U.S. consumers by a pharmacy that is not: Certified by VIPPS® (Verified Internet Pharmacy Practice Sites); or Licensed by a board of pharmacies (or its equivalent) in the jurisdiction in which it is located.
 Prostitution A person or business providing sexual services in return for payment.
 Telemarketing travel related A business that telemarkets travel related products or services or other travel arrangements.
-Timeshares Selling partial ownership of a property for use as a holiday home, whereby a Cardmember can buy the rights to use the property for the same fixed period annually.

-Risk Management :: Monitoring
+Risk Evaluation: Monitoring

-Prohibited Business Type Description Tobacco and smokeless tobacco retailers (card not present) Merchants who sell tobacco, smokeless tobacco, and e-cigarettes online.
+Prohibited Business Type Description Timeshares Selling partial ownership of a property for use as a holiday home, whereby a Cardmember can buy the rights to use the property for the same fixed period annually.
+Tobacco and smokeless tobacco retailers (card not present) Merchants who sell tobacco, smokeless tobacco, and e-cigarettes online.
 Online sale of tobacco and smokeless tobacco products to U.S. consumers by a retailer that is not: Certified to pay state taxes; and/or Preventing sale of tobacco products to underage consumers.
 Top-up wallet Functionality that provides a Stored Value Digital Facility (SVDF), a feature that allows funds to be loaded into a digital wallet for subsequent payments, including purchases of goods and services, at single or multiple payment acceptors.
 Unregulated charities A non-profit, non-political organization that collects donations, including fundraising that is not registered with a governing body.
 Unregulated massage parlours A massage parlour that is not registered with a governing body.
 Virtual currency/ cryptocurrency Digital money not authorized or adopted by a government.
 Issued and controlled by its developers and used and accepted among members of a specific virtual community.
 Wire transfers in- person (not online) A business that specializes in the transfer of money from one location to another.